ibm-cloud-docs/api-handbook/changes/overview.md

 ## Date-based API versioning
 {: #date-based-api-versioning}

 If client-selectable versions of API behavior are needed, services SHOULD support the `IBM-API-Version` request header[^version-parameter-deprecated], accepting a date-based API version in the format `YYYY-MM-DD`.
 The `IBM-API-Version` header MUST NOT have any alternative use.
-Services that support the `IBM-API-Version` header MUST return `400 Bad Request` if the header is not provided by the client, or if the provided value is not within the range supported by the service.
+Services that support the `IBM-API-Version` header MUST return `400 Bad Request` if the value is not within the range supported by the service.
+Aside from narrow exceptions agreed upon to accommodate backward-compatibility, services that support the `IBM-API-Version` header MUST return `400 Bad Request` if the header is not provided by the client.

 ### Supported version dates
 {: #supported-version-dates}